 Something like 90-95% of my c-suite and senior-level executive clients are employed, but looking to move on for various reasons.
 So they need to keep their job search under wraps.

 But, they’ll probably need to add to, or change, the content in their LinkedIn profile to position themselves as good-fit candidates for their target employers.
 And they’ll need to ramp up their activity on LinkedIn.

 Accomplishing this, while staying undercover, doesn’t pose a major challenge, but it does require a stealth strategy, and an understanding of how LinkedIn works.

 Here are 5 strategies to keep your job search confidential on LinkedIn:

 2. Safely view other LinkedIn profiles without them knowing.

 5. Choose who can see your connections.

-More specifics in my post, 5 Ways to Keep Your Executive Job Search Confidential on LinkedIn.
+More specifics in my post, How to Run a Confidential Job Search on LinkedIn.